Understanding the New York Green Card Application Process

-Employers must generally file Form I-140 with USCIS before the employee can receive a visa at a U.S. Consulate.
+Employers must generally file Form I-140 with USCIS before the employee can receive an immigrant visa at a U.S. Consulate.

 EB-5 visas are specifically reserved for investors who plan to create jobs in the United States.
-The New York green card application process for EB-5 visas can be complicated and requires the assistance of a qualified attorney to complete it successfully.
+The application process for EB-5 visas can be complicated and requires the assistance of a qualified attorney to complete it successfully.